Haccha Hasiru for a Greener Future

 Creating new professions in Environmental Sustainability

 The Centre for Youth and Sustainable Development at Baduku Centre for Livelihood Learning offers programmes that empower young people to enter professions that are critical to environmental sustainability.

 In 2007 we conducted a course on Rainwater Harvesting for urban poor and rural youth.
 That same year, we held a course on Kitchen gardening for rural women, where the objective was to counter malnutrition by growing one’s own food.

 Associations & Collectives

-Baduku Community College is instrumental in the setting up of alumni associations and collectives to help students navigate the diverse experiences and challenges of the workplace.
+Baduku Centre for Livelihood Learning is instrumental in the setting up of alumni associations and collectives to help students navigate the diverse experiences and challenges of the workplace.
 Through these Associations, students connect with people in their field and draw strength from each other when faced with challenges.

 One such association is Manmayee, a farmers association facilitated by Samvada.
 The objective was to create a peer support group for farmers that would help in sharing knowledge, provide marketing support for their produce, and advocate for farmer rights.

 Samvada has been organising a summer mango festival that brings together the joy of celebrating the mango harvest as well as learning about mango cultivation.
 The festival is an attempt to bridge the gap and facilitate an exchange of information between mango farmers and urban consumers.